 A comparison of ATM-associated BCs sequenced in this study with those of BRCA1-associated and BRCA2-associated BCs from The Cancer Genome Atlas (TCGA) (7) and International Cancer Genome Consortium (ICGC) (8) demonstrated that ATM-associated BCs statistically significantly less frequently displayed an ER-negative/HER2-negative phenotype than BRCA1- or BRCA2-associated BCs (Figure 2B).
-ATM-associated BCs were also found to have low levels of stromal TILs (median 5%, range 1%-20%; Figure 1A, Supplementary Table 1, Supplementary Figure 1), whereas BRCA1-associated BCs commonly display prominent stromal TILs (median 35%, up to 70-85%) (9,10).
+ATM-associated BCs were also found to have low levels of stromal TILs (median 5.0%, range 1.0%-20.0%; Figure 1A, Supplementary Table 1, Supplementary Figure 1), whereas BRCA1-associated BCs commonly display prominent stromal TILs (median 35%, up to 70%-85%) (9,10).
 This was further confirmed by differences in the cytolytic activity of the immune infiltrate [CYT score (11)] of BCs from TCGA, which revealed statistically significantly higher CYT scores in BRCA1-associated BCs than in ATM-associated BCs (Figure 2C).
-A comparison of the mutational profiles of the ATM-associated BCs sequenced in this study with those of BRCA1- and BRCA2-associated BCs from TCGA/ICGC revealed that TP53 (0% vs % and 0% vs 27%, respectively, ) was statistically significantly less frequently mutated in ATM-associated (Supplementary Figure 4).
+A comparison of the mutational profiles of the ATM-associated BCs sequenced in this study with those of BRCA1- and BRCA2-associated BCs from TCGA/ICGC revealed that TP53 (0.0% vs 68.6%, P<0.001, and 0.0% vs 27.3%, P=0.004, respectively, Fisher’s exact test) was statistically significantly less frequently mutated in ATM-associated BCs (Supplementary Figure 4).
 In addition, a re-analysis of an independent set of BCs from ATM germline mutation carriers from TCGA (n=8; Supplementary Figure 5) confirmed that pathogenic ATM germline mutations, but not BRCA1 or BRCA2 germline mutations, are mutually exclusive with somatic TP53 mutations [CoMEt (5), p=0.04; Figure 2D), suggesting that ATM and TP53 genetic alterations may be epistatic.
 Our findings expand on previous observations in other malignancies, where somatic ATM and somatic TP53 mutations were found to be mutually exclusive (12,13).

 Many cancer predisposition genes associated with an elevated risk for BC are DNA repair-related (e.g. BRCA1, BRCA2 and PALB2) and the BCs these patients develop have been shown to often display genomics features consistent with HR deficiency (HRD) (14), such as large-scale state transitions (LSTs) (15,16), mutational signature 3 (8,17,18) and rearrangements signatures RS1, RS3, or RS5 (8).
 We and others have previously shown that BRCA1- and BRCA2-associated BCs display high LST scores in >85% of cases (16) and mutational signature 3 in >50% of cases (7,8,18).
-Five (4%) of the 12 ATM-associated BCs subjected to WES here and four (50%) of the 8 ATM-associated BCs from TCGA displayed high LST scores, all of which displayed bi-allelic ATM inactivation (Figure 1A, Supplementary Figure 6). , consistent with recent results (18), none of the 12 ATM-associated BCs subjected to WES here and only 18 ATM-associated BCs from TCGA, which displayed ATM bi-allellic inactivation, harbored mutational signature 3 (Figure 1A). one harbored mutational signature 3 or rearrangement signatures RS1, RS3, or RS5 (8).
-These findings suggest that the risk and evolution of BC in patients with ATM germline mutations may be driven by mechanisms independent of HRDNA repair defects, or that the DNA repair defects caused by ATM mutations result in mutational signatures distinct from those of bona fide HR-related genes.
+Five (41.7%) of the 12 ATM-associated BCs subjected to WES here and four (50.0%) of the 8 ATM-associated BCs from TCGA displayed high LST scores, all of which displayed bi-allelic ATM inactivation (Figure 1A, Supplementary Figure 6).
+Further, consistent with recent results (18), none of the 12 ATM-associated BCs subjected to WES here and only 1/8 ATM-associated BCs from TCGA, which displayed ATM bi-allellic inactivation, harbored mutational signature 3 (Figure 1A).
+None of the three ATM-associated BCs analyzed by ICGC harbored mutational signature 3 or rearrangement signatures RS1, RS3, or RS5 (8).
+These findings suggest that the risk and evolution of BC in patients with ATM germline mutations may be driven by mechanisms independent of HR-DNA repair defects, or that the DNA repair defects caused by ATM mutations result in mutational signatures distinct from those of bona fide HR-related genes.